Book Recommendations

 The Anarchy: The Relentless Rise of the East India Company by William Dalrymple (2019)

 Non-fiction.
-Categories: history empire-history
+Categories: history history-empire

 Recommendation: Recommended if you are interested in specifically the military history of the East India Company.